lokidokicoki/dnd-lite/rules.md

 ## Weapons

 Split in two broad groups, Ranged and Melee and categorised as Light, Medium or Heavy.
 If you are trying to use a weapon not in your proficiency list, it is -2 on your Attack roll.
+Some classes allow for Dual-wielding too!

 | Weapon type | Damage |
 | ----------- | ------ |